 2) Once you are in YouTube click the word LIVE (in red)

 Our own Bishop Bonnie A. Perry posts a new sermon each Sunday morning at 8 am at www.edomi.org/sermon.

 Washington National Cathedral www.cathedral.org/worship posts Morning Prayer Monday through Saturday at 7 am and Evening Prayer at 7 pm.
 Sunday Eucharists are live-streamed at 11:15 am

 Father Andrew Mead, former rector of Saint Thomas Fifth Avenue, is currently priest-in-charge at the Church of Saint Stephen in Providence, Rhode Island.
 He recently posted some thoughts about making a spiritual communion, if one is unable to receive the sacrament in person.
-His blogpost is available at http://sstephensprovidence.blogspot.com/ St. Paul's-on-the-Green in Norwalk, CT...a parish I attended for three years, has a full line up of weekly worship opportunities.
-You can find there offerings at www.stpaulsnorwalk.org .
-Click on the live-streamed Worship button.
+His blogpost is available at: http://sstehpensprovidence.blogspot.com/ St. Paul's-on-the-Green in Norwalk, CT...a parish Fr.
+John attended for three years, has a full line-up of weekly worship opportunities.
+You can find their offerings at: www.stpaulsnorwalk.org Click on the live-streamed Worship button.